Woodbury Kane: Spanish–American War service

-When the Spanish–American War broke out in late April 1898, Kane enlisted in the First United States Volunteer Cavalry, better known as the "Rough Riders."
-Kane and several of his East Coast friends, including William Tiffany, donated two Colt Machine Guns that cost $7,500 each.
+When the Spanish–American War began, Kane enlisted in the First United States Volunteer Cavalry, better known as the "Rough Riders".
+William Tiffany, and Kane's sisters Louisa and Sybil, donated two M1895 Colt–Browning machine guns that cost $7,500 each.

 When the Rough Riders were allowed to expand from their original number of 778 to 1000, Kane was commissioned a lieutenant.
 Kane was remarkable for always being immaculately dressed even during the worst conditions.
 Roosevelt mentioned him in his account The Rough Riders:

 When I went down to the camp at San Antonio he was on kitchen duty, and was cooking and washing dishes for one of the New Mexican troops; and he was doing it so well that I had no further doubt as to how he would get on.

 On July 1, 1898, in the assault on San Juan Hill by the Rough Riders, and while leading K Troop, Kane was wounded in the forearm and arm by Mauser rifle fire.
 For his wounds, he was awarded a citation for gallantry and was promoted to captain in the volunteer service.
 He served with distinction throughout the Cuban campaign.
 Kane is one of the Rough Riders featured in the foreground of Frederic Remington's famous painting of the charge on San Juan Hill.

 Regular Army officer, San Juan Battle Gatling Gun Commander battery commander and renowned developer of their forward tactical use, John H. Parker, described Captain Woodbury Kane in his book, as follows:

 Woodbury Kane – social leader, Fortune's favorite, aristocratic, refined, cultured, wealthy, haut ton de haut ton, and sabreur sans peur et sans reproche–how shall I paint him to you as I learned to know him in those dreadful, delightful seventeen days in which we lived only from instant to instant, and every man unconsciously bared his soul to his comrades because he could not help it?